 Distractions at home, at the office, school, or college, can seriously effect our productivity, our inner peace, and our happiness.

 Thankfully, there are smart ways in which we can block or tune-out background noises.
-Doing so enables us to focus for longer, so we can keep our focus, stay inwardly peaceful, and be productive.
+Doing so enables us to focus for longer, so we can keep our focus.

 - Use ear-plugs

-- Make changes to our home / office / study space (or simply move to another room)
+- Make changes to your home / office / study space (or simply move to another room)